Healthy Homes Assessment Lyall Bay

 Rental Property Home Assessments Lyall Bay

-Property rental areas that are affected to Healthy Homes Standards.
-Healthy Homes Standards in Lyall Bay include each:
+The areas of rental property that are affected through the Healthy Homes Standards in Lyall Bay include each:

 • Kitchen